chinanf-boy/cargo-book-zh/src/reference/publishing.md

 ### Uploading the crate

-Now that we’ve got a `*.crate` file ready to go, it can be uploaded to [crates.io] with the `cargo publish` command.
-And that’s it, you’ve now published your first crate!
+When you are ready to publish, use the [`cargo publish`] command to upload to [crates.io]:

 ```console
 $ cargo publish
 ```

-If you’d like to skip the `cargo package` step, the `cargo publish` subcommand will automatically package up the local crate if a copy isn’t found already.

-Be sure to check out the [metadata you can specify](reference/manifest.html#package-metadata) to ensure your crate can be discovered more easily!
+And that’s it, you’ve now published your first crate!

 ### Publishing a new version of an existing crate

 In order to release a new version, change the `version` value specified in your `Cargo.toml` manifest.
-Keep in mind [the semver rules](reference/manifest.html#the-version-field).
-Then optionally run `cargo package` if you want to inspect the `*.crate` file for the new version before publishing, and run `cargo publish` to upload the new version.
+Keep in mind [the semver rules](manifest.md#the-version-field), and consult [RFC 1105] for what constitutes a semver-breaking change.
+Then run [`cargo publish`] as described above to upload the new version.

 ### Managing a crates.io-based crate